JonasKllr/Masterthesis_Explainability-in-Deep-Reinforcement-Learning/tud_rl/explainability/README.md

 The aim was to investigate, how the importance of the individual feautres for the agent's decisions changed over time with a progressing training process.

 A decision tree was applied post-hoc as a surrogate model to the agent to investigate, if this method can provide further explanations about the agent's policy.
+Therefore, the tree was trained on $10^{5}$ states and the agent's actions calculated on these states.
+A decision tree with a maximal depth of six was considered to be the cut-off before the tree itself turn into a black-box model.

 ## Results